The 20 Best Primary Progressive Aphasia Doctors in The United States

 English

-Hugo Botha is a Neurologist in Rochester, Minnesota.
+Hugo Botha is a Neurologist practicing medicine in Rochester, Minnesota.
 Dr. Botha is rated as an Elite provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Apraxia, Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, and Supranuclear Ophthalmoplegia.
-Dr. Botha is currently accepting new patients.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Apraxia, Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, and Supranuclear Ophthalmoplegia.

 Languages Spoken: